isomerpages/nlb-biblioasia/articles-archive/features/_posts/2020-01-21-post-the-istana-turns-150.md

 <br><br>
 The gardens have naturally become home for a great variety of wildlife, including butterflies like the Lesser Grass Blue Butterfly, which is only one centimeter in size, dragonflies, fish, terrapins, squirrels, bats, flying foxes, monitor lizards, snakes and weaver ants, which are found on trees like the Tembusu.[^37]
 <br><br>
 As a gazetted bird sanctuary, the Istana grounds teem with avian life.
 A survey carried out in April 2019 registered 89 bird species.[^38] In fact, current Prime Minister Lee Hsien Loong has had a barn owl visit him in his Sri Temasek office in 2013 and 2015.
-In both cases, the Agri-Food & Veterinary Authority of Singapore and the Jurong Bird Park had to be called in to trap the bird and release it behind Sri Temasek.
+In both cases, the Agri-Food &amp; Veterinary Authority of Singapore and the Jurong Bird Park had to be called in to trap the bird and release it behind Sri Temasek.
 He saw the bird again in 2017, but this time it was perched in the overhang along the exterior of the Istana.[^39]
 <br><br>
 As for larger animals, horses used to be stabled in the Istana, though no longer today.
 In the 1950s, an elephant was briefly a resident of the Istana’s grounds and it aided the gardeners by supplying bounteous composting material.
 However, the elephant was apparently sent to Malaya in early 1960.[^40]</span>